ovesnel/HOLPRG-2002/docs/tasks/task1/step2.rst

 Step 2: Clone Repository
 ########################

-To clone the repository floww the instrucctions bellow:
+To clone the repository follow the instructions bellow:

-1- Go to following URL `HOLPRG-2002 <https://github.com/CiscoLive2021/HOLPRG-2002>`__
+1- Go to the following URL `HOLPRG-2002 <https://github.com/CiscoLive2021/HOLPRG-2002>`__

 2- Copy the repo's URL: